Medic Courses - A word of warning

 Iqarus' MIRA is a relatively expensive course, delivered over 5 days.
 A few minutes of on-line searching will find 'MIRA' courses for significantly less and delivered in 3 days.
 Result!

 If a MIRA qualification is on a job specification under the 'desirable' section, and you have a MIRA qualification the HR manager may very well tick that box, oblivious to the fact that you may have the qualification but do not have the skills or knowledge that they desire.

-Real First Aid Ltd has no commercial interest in Exmed UK Ltd, we certainly are not paid to endorse them, essentially they are a competitor but in the interest of objectivity and recognising credible alternatives we are happy to recommend the Exmed MIRA course for those who require it as it is a well regarded, recognised course taught by experienced Paramedic trainers who share our ethics of training.
+Real First Aid Ltd has no commercial interest in Iqaurs, we certainly are not paid to endorse them, essentially they are a competitor but in the interest of objectivity and recognising credible alternatives we are happy to recommend the Iqarus MIRA course for those who require it as it is a well regarded, recognised course taught by experienced Paramedic trainers who share our ethics of training.

 The argument for extended skills makes complete sense; in remote environments where there is a prolonged time to definitive care, there is a need to provide the casualty with advanced medical skills to compensate for the delay in reaching definitive care.

 If you have completed a short course which has included these a few weeks, months or years ago and practiced these skills once or twice on a mannequin, are you the person to provide these skills?